The Palmgren-Miner Rule: An Overview of Cumulative Fatigue Damage

 1. Linear Accumulation of Damage

-The rule assumes that damage accumulates linearly, i.e., each load cycle contributes to damage independently of other cycles, and there is no interaction between cycles of different stress amplitudes.
+The rule assumes that damage accumulates linearly: each load cycle contributes a fixed fraction of damage $1/N_i$, regardless of how much damage has already been sustained.
+There is no interaction between cycles of different amplitudes.

 2. No Load Sequence Effects